 What time is Golden Hour?

 Despite its name, it is not always an hour, and the exact duration varies between seasons.
 Depending on how far you are from the equator, Magic Hour might last as little as 40 minutes in the Tropics or as much as several hours near the Arctic in the summer.
 If clouds are present and reflecting sunlight, it might not happen at all.
 If clouds move in at just the right time, Golden Hour might become truncated.

 Golden Hour photography requires some planning since you are working with a short period of time.
 To get the most of it, you will want to prepare.
 Not only will you want to know when is Golden Hour, but you’ll also want to think about how long it lasts.

 Calculating the exact time of sunset is the easy part.
 Many weather websites will list the exact times of sunrise and sunset for your location.
-Remember, sunrise and sunset occur at different times every day depending on your geographic location and on the date of the year.
+Remember, sunrise and sunset occur at different times every day, depending on your geographic location and on the date of the year.
 So what time is the photography Golden Hour?
-There are some online, photography-specific golden hour calculators designed to figure out exactly how long it will last so you can plan exactly when to be out shooting.
+You can find a photography-specific golden hour calculator designed to figure out exactly how long it will last so you can plan exactly when to be out shooting.
 The period for magic hour photography is approximately the hour immediately after sunrise and the hour immediately before sunset.
-If you are closer to the equator, plan on the “hour” being shorter, and if you are farther north, plan on it being a little longer.
+If you are closer to the equator, plan on the “hour” is shorter, and if you are farther north, plan on it being a little longer.

 Magic Hour is an excellent golden hour app for calculating the time of the golden hour lighting for your location.